Central Coast Stadium: History

-The stadium continues to host NRL competition matches from time to time, as well as a number of pre-season trials.
+The stadium continues to host NRL competition matches from time to time, as well as a some pre-season trials.
 The Central Coast Rays, the Central Coasts' Australian Rugby Championship team, played out of the stadium during the only season of the competition in 2007.
 The stadium continued as a home to the Mariners A-League side As of 2007, and hosted NRL matches throughout the 2008 Centenary Year.
 In 2014, the NSW Country Eagles hosted a National Rugby Championship match at Central Coast.

 In recent years the Sydney Roosters have hosted one NRL game per season at Central Coast Stadium; other clubs such as the South Sydney Rabbitohs, Wests Tigers, Manly-Warringah Sea Eagles and Canterbury-Bankstown Bulldogs have also taken games to the Central Coast.
 In 2004, Central Coast Stadium played host to two North Queensland Cowboys matches, the first of which resulted in a historic 20–20 draw with wooden spooners South Sydney, the first such result since golden point was introduced in 2003.

+A photo taken at the stadium appeared in a Season 5 episode of the U.S. TV series The Office.
+As described by reddit user kiasam111, new boss Charles (Idris Elba) walks out of his office to find Andy (Ed Helms) looking at what appears to be a screen-saver with a series of photos of football.
+A photo appears of two players, taken from an A-League game between Central Coast Mariners and Perth Glory, played at Bluetongue Stadium on 31 December 2008.
+The players in the photo (taken by Corey Davis of Getty Images) are Marc Anthony (Perth) and Matthew Osman (Central Coast).

-In the 2020 and the first four months of the 2021 NRL seasons, the ground was used as a temporary home ground for the New Zealand Warriors, due to border restrictions between Australia and New Zealand which prevented the club from travelling freely between the two countries during the COVID-19 pandemic.
+In the 2020, and the first four months of the 2021 NRL seasons, the ground was used as a temporary home ground for the New Zealand Warriors, due to border restrictions between Australia and New Zealand which prevented the club from travelling freely between the two countries during the COVID-19 pandemic.

-VenuesLive took over the management of the ground from the Central Coast Council on July 1, 2022.
+VenuesLive took over the management of the ground from the Central Coast Council on 1 July 2022, and Industree Group acquired naming right on 14 November 2022.

 Name changes

-There has been several name changes since the Stadium was built, primarily reactions relating to sponsorship:
+There have been several name changes since the Stadium was built, primarily reactions relating to sponsorship: